xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

 In this article we will focus on the basic label forwarding transport with & without ECMP along with bundles and look into details on the hardware resource usage.
 Main focus for this article will be the Encapsulation Database.

 Also, in this article we will focus on the Silicon One **Q100 and Q200 based 8200/8600/8800** systems only.
-Resource utilizations for the next generation of Silicon One Asics (P100, K100) are different and we will have another XR docs article focusing on that.
+Resource utilizations for the next generation of Silicon One ASICs (e.g P100) are different and we will have another XR docs article focusing on that.